istio/istio.io/content/en/docs/tutorial/microservices-istio/setup-kubernetes-cluster/index.md

     EOF
     {{< /text >}}

-1. Each participant needs a service account to represent their identity.
-Create a service account for each participant:
+1. Create a service account for each participant:

     {{< text bash >}}
     $ kubectl apply -f - <<EOF